 How to use Chromecast without Wi-Fi: Making the most of Google’s streamer when travelling

-But using a Chromecast on the go isn’t as blissfully simple as it should be.
-Google certainly improved things with an update back in 2014, allowing it to work via a local network rather than an internet-connected Wi-Fi connection.
+Streaming content from a phone, tablet, or laptop has never been more straightforward, but using a Chromecast while traveling isn’t as blissfully simple as it should be.
+Google certainly improved things with an update 2014, allowing Chromecast to work via a local network rather than an internet Wi-Fi connection.
 However, if you want to use it in a hotel via Wi-Fi, it’s still an uphill climb.

-Thankfully, I’m here to detail all the options available so you can get Chromecast working wherever you are in the world.
+Thankfully, you can still get Chromecast working without Wi-Fi wherever you are in the world.

 How to use Chromecast without Wi-Fi:

 Using Chromecast without Wi-Fi is quite simple because Google now allows you to cast locally stored content from your phone or laptop to Chromecast without a Wi-Fi connection.
 You can also mirror your device without Wi-Fi.

 If you haven’t realized the functionality of Chromecast’s Wi-Fi beacon yet, it lets your smartphone’s 4G and 5G streaming apps work directly on your TV.
 The device beacon serves as a Wi-Fi router, except it doesn’t have internet.
 You can connect your phone, tablet, or other devices to Chromecast like you would connect to a router.
 For media stored locally on your smartphone, it saves you bandwidth and allows you to enjoy your videos, movies, and shows on the big screen!
 You can also mirror devices to Chromecast.

 Getting a Chromecast to run on hotel Wi-Fi can be difficult, but it depends on the devices used and the source of the Wi-Fi signal.